The Philosophy Of Freedom

 Fair Oaks, CA

 I'm now retired, my career was as a self-employed architectural illustrator.
+I worked half the year to support my family and studied half the year.
 Biodynamic mini-farming led me to place my children in a Waldorf school which led me to study Rudolf Steiner's “The Philosophy Of freedom” at Rudolf Steiner College - Fair Oaks, Ca. in 1989.
 I quickly realized Steiner's philosophy of life could change the world, but also saw that it was for the most part unknown and could be lost forever.
-It was being ignored as a the "foundation of ethical individualism and of a social and political life" as Steiner had intended and reaffirmed in 1918, and was merely used as somehow supporting the spiritual science of Anthroposophy.
+It was being ignored as the "foundation of ethical individualism and of a social and political life" as Steiner had intended and reaffirmed in 1918, and was merely used as somehow supporting faith in the spiritual science of Anthroposophy.
 I decided that I should do something.

 In my first year with the book I recognized it was very structured.
 I also read Steiner's "Human And Cosmic Thought" that year which contained a thought-structure that integrated all possible world-views.
 It seemed obvious to me that the two books would be related.
 It didn't take much effort to lay the thought-structure over the book and see that they matched.
 This has been verified by at least 4 others who were qualified to do so by having mastered the content through their own study: John Ralph (eurythmist, camp hill), Lori Perry (organic farmer), Jay Harms (anthroposophical physician), and Roger Lundberg (therapeutic eurythmist, builder).
-The posted text on this website is sectioned off with topic headings based on this discovered thought-structure outline of the book which marks when Steiner shifts to another viewpoint of the chapter theme.
+The posted text on this website is sectioned off with topic headings based on this discovered thought-structure outline of the book that marks Steiner's shifts from one viewpoint to another within a chapter.